VictorTrapenok/grammar-ai.app/src/pages/privacy.md

 If you have questions about this Privacy Policy, you can contact us at:

-📧 too.imbadev@gmail.com
+📧 support@grammar-ai.app

-## Legal Information

-SCP-1471 MalO is an object of the SCP Foundation.
-This application is distributed under the Creative Commons license, the same as all SCP Foundation related content.

-This is not an official SCP Foundation product.

 ## Contact & Support

-For technical support or inquiries, please contact us on too.imbadev@gmail.com or Google Play application page
+For technical support or inquiries, please contact us at support@grammar-ai.app